santanu0101/hostel-management-system/Readme.md

    - Once a room is assigned, students can view their room details.
    - Download the allocation letter from their dashboard.

+4. **Mail Send**
+   - Register sccessfull then mail send
+   - Room allocate then mail send to student
 ---

 ## 📜 License